bewakes/algorithms-and-data-structures/README.md

 # algorithms
-implementation of some basic algorithms
+implementation of some basic algorithms and data structures